-An Offer In Compromise is basically just negotiating down a debt to a creditor, in this case, the IRS.
+An Offer In Compromise is basically just negotiating with a creditor you owe money to, in this case, the IRS.
 If you owe back taxes to the IRS, you may be eligible to negotiate the total back tax amount down to a more desirable, or compromised fee that is spread out into monthly payments.
 To qualify, you must pursue the help of a licensed tax professional like a tax attorney that knows how to work the proper IRS channels and handle the application process.

 Fact is, not everyone who owes back taxes is a good candidate for an OIC.
 There are multiple factors that come into play to even qualify.
 Even after you are granted an OIC, you must comply with ongoing conditions to remain eligible.

 To qualify for an OIC, the less you have in liquid and non-liquid assets, the more leverage you have to negotiate down the amount.
 The IRS looks at the following personal/business assets: